egonolieux/personal-conventions/languages/general.md

 ## Capitalization

-- Only capitalize the first letter of acronym variables for readability, e.g., `HtmlNode` instead of `HTMLNode`.
+- When using camel or pascal case, only capitalize the first letter of acronyms for readability, e.g., `HtmlNode` instead of `HTMLNode`.

 ## Variable naming